XPRESSyourself/XPRESSpipe/docs/content/beginner.rst

                                                       --truncate \
                                                       --sjdbOverhang 49

+| - The truncation option is only necessary when using XPRESSpipe to process ribosome profiling samples and their associated RNA-seq samples.
-| - If running regular single-end sequencing, you will want to leave out the :data:`--truncate` argument and may want to leave out the :data:`--protein_coding` argument if you want to quantify miRNA, etc.
+| - If interested in quantifying miRNA, etc, leave out the :data:`--protein_coding` argument.
-| - If running regular paired-end sequencing, you will want to change the :data:`--sjdbOverhang` argument to be the length of one of the paired-end reads - 1, so if we ran 2x100bp sequencing, we would specify :data:`--sjdbOverhang 99`
+| - If running sequencing where the read (single-end) or mates not equal to 100 bp, you will want to change the :data:`--sjdbOverhang` argument to be the length of one of the paired-end reads - 1, so if we ran 2x100bp sequencing, we would specify :data:`--sjdbOverhang 99`
 | - This may take awhile, and as we will discuss later, you may want to run these steps on a supercomputer, but this will serve as a preliminary guide for now.

 =================================